 Outward Bound is accredited with the American Gap Association and is the longest running program in this elite group dedicated to providing safe, meaningful and high-caliber educational experiences to students.

-Students will travel on the river in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to IV rapids.
-After lessons in basic river travel and safety, students will progress into learning to read currents, anticipate obstacles, scout rapids and negotiate technical portions of the river.
-Students will also learn river hydrology, swimming in currents, paddle techniques and expeditionary travel.
-While on the rafting expedition, there may also be an opportunity for short day hikes.
+Students travel on the river in four to six person paddle rafts, learning to “captain” (maneuver) their paddle raft team through Class II to IV rapids.
+After lessons in basic river travel and safety, students learn to read currents, anticipate obstacles, scout rapids and negotiate technical portions of the river.
+Students learn river hydrology, swimming in currents, paddle techniques, and expeditionary travel.
+On the rafting expedition, there may be the chance for short day hikes.

-Students will receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
-Camping will be in a front country site at Smith Rock State Park among the multicolored cliffs and spires or in a backcountry location near the Central Cascades.
-Students will learn about basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques, top rope site assessment and management, facilitating the climbing experience and movement on rock.
+Students receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
+Students will camp in a front country site at Smith Rock State Park among the multicolored cliffs and spires or in a backcountry location near the Central Cascades.
+Students learn about basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques, top rope site assessment and management, facilitating the climbing experience and movement on rock.

 Mountaineering courses move through high mountain terrain and focus on preparation for a peak attempt that may require the use of ropes, technical equipment and snow camping.
-During this section of the course, students will start by learning snow travel skills including off trail travel, map and compass navigation, and campsite selection.
-In progression, students will learn basic mountaineering skills like route finding, snow and glacier travel, ice axe use, and rope team travel.
+During this section of the course, students start by learning snow travel skills, including off-trail travel, map and compass navigation, and campsite selection.
+Learn basic mountaineering skills like route finding, snow and glacier travel, ice axe use, and rope team travel.
 Please note that peak attempts are dependent upon variables such as weather and group dynamic.

 Nine days of this course will be spent fulfilling the 72 hours of classroom and hands-on learning required to obtain the Wilderness First Responder (WFR) certification.
-During this portion of the trip, students will learn advanced backcountry first aid and evacuation techniques.
-Each day, time will be devoted to lectures and exams as well as practical hands-on sessions and rescue simulations.
+During this portion of the trip, students learn advanced backcountry first aid and evacuation techniques.
+Each day, time is devoted to lectures and exams as well as practical hands-on sessions and rescue simulations.
 Evenings are reserved for study and assignments.
 Full participation is required.
-Upon successfully completing and passing the course, students will receive WFR, Anaphylaxis, and Basic Life Support-CPR certification cards from the Wilderness Medical Training Center.
-These are the industry-standard medical certifications that are required for professionals working in the outdoors.
+Upon successfully completing and passing the course, students receive WFR, Anaphylaxis, and Basic Life Support-CPR certification cards from Wilderness Medical Training Center.
+These are the industry-standard medical certifications required for professionals working in the outdoors.

 Outward Bound believes that an appropriate amount of independence is a powerful educational tool.
-During the travel sections of this course, Outward Bound Instructors purposefully and gradually transfer certain leadership responsibilities to the students culminating with in a “Final Expedition.”
-Near the end of course—if the group has demonstrated the necessary leadership, team problem-solving and wilderness living skills—students may have the opportunity to travel without Instructors immediately present.
-Many of our students feel this phase of the course is the most rewarding, as the group learns to work as a team, problem solve, and accomplish a goal independently, while applying all the skills they have acquired.
+During the travel sections of this course, Instructors purposefully and gradually transfer certain leadership responsibilities to the students, culminating with the “Final Expedition.”
+Near the end of course—if the group has demonstrated the necessary leadership, team problem solving and wilderness living skills—students may have the opportunity to travel without Instructors immediately present.
+Many of our students feel this phase of the course is the most rewarding, as the group learns to work as a team, problem solve, and accomplish a goal independently, while utilizing all the skills they have acquired.

-Toward the end of the course students will have the opportunity to practice their educational skills to facilitate a 3-day outdoor education overnight program for local students.
+Toward the end of the course students will have the opportunity to practice the educational skills used to lead groups in a wilderness environment by facilitating a 3-day outdoor education overnight program for local students.
 The program may include hiking, rock climbing, rappelling, initiatives, games and a service project.
-Many students consider this the highlight of the course because it allows them to use many of the skills that they have learned in the previous six weeks.
+Many students consider this the highlight of the course because it allows for the use of many skills that have been learned in the previous six weeks.
 Two days of intensive training and practice led by the Outward Bound staff prepares students to fill the instructional role with confidence and competence.
-Afterwards students receive direct, constructive feedback from Outward Bound staff about their performance.
+Afterwards students will receive direct, constructive feedback from Outward Bound staff about their performance.

-In order for profound learning to take place, students need time to reflect on their experience, and solo is that opportunity.
+In order for profound learning to take place, students must spend time reflecting on their experience, and Solo is that opportunity.
 The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
-With sufficient food and equipment, students set up camp at sites of their own, using the wilderness skills learned during the first portions of the course.
-The amount of time students spend on solo is based on length of course, weather, student condition, age, and Instructor preference.
-Solo campsites are chosen to offer as much solitude as possible (and still be within emergency whistle-signaling distance of other group members).
-Most students spend their solo time journaling, drawing, reflecting, thinking and resting as they process the lessons they’ve learned on course and focus on their goals for the future.
-Instructors check on each participant at regular intervals, as safety is always the top priority.
+With sufficient food and equipment, students will set up camp at sites of their own, using the wilderness skills learned during the first portions of the course.
+The amount of time students spend on Solo is based on course length, weather, student condition, age and Instructor preference.
+Solo campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
+Most students spend their Solo time journaling, drawing, reflecting, thinking and resting as they process lessons of the course to focus on their goals for the future.
+Instructors check on each participant at regular intervals, as safety is always a top priority.

-Outdoor Educator Course students will receive in-depth training in technical, interpersonal, and educational skills that are necessary to become an outdoor educator.
-With a progression of teaching and leadership skills where Instructors and peers provide feedback in an organized setting, students will gain a strong foundation to begin or continue working as an outdoor educator.
-Much like other courses, students will be challenged to try new things, step outside their comfort zones, and do things they never before thought they could do.
-As a team, each group will work together to complete difficult tasks necessary for backcountry travel, expedition living, and outdoor leadership.
+Outdoor Educator Course students will receive in-depth training in technical, interpersonal, and educational skills that apply to being an outdoor educator.
+With a progression of teaching and leadership skills where Instructors and peers provide feedback in an organized setting, students gain a strong foundation to begin or continue working as an outdoor educator.
+Much like other courses, students are challenged to try new things, step outside their comfort zones, and do things they never before thought they could do.
+As a team, each group works together to complete difficult tasks necessary for backcountry travel, expedition living, and outdoor leadership.

 Smith Park State Park, Oregon

-Smith Rock is a world-renowned climbing destination that attracts climbers of every ability level.
+Smith Rock State Park is a world-renowned climbing destination that attracts climbers of every ability level.
 It is widely considered to be one of the top sport climbing areas in the country.
+Smith Rock is a uniquely beautiful area that commonly graces postcards and calendars.
 The Crooked River lazily winds its way through the canyon, cutting a path through the cliffs and spires.
 To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon, above the flat checkerboard of irrigated plains.
 One of the most striking features is a prominent spire, Monkey Face.
 Given the dry and temperate climate, rock climbing is feasible most of the year.